-Parish Heritage Assets
+Non-Designated Heritage Assets

-6.11 A number of buildings and features have been designated as Parish Heritage Assets in addition to those buildings or features already protected as Listed Buildings.
-These are currently non-designated heritage assets that have local significance for their historic, archaeological and architectural interest and their contribution to the spiritual and communal life of the Parish.
-They have been identified from suggestions by the community and from the Fyfield, Kimpton, Thruxton, Conservation Area Policy Document which highlights buildings of local interest that make a positive contribution to the character and appearance of the conservation area.
-Further information on the heritage value of these assets is set out in Appendix 1 to the NDP.
+6.12 A number of buildings and features have been identified as non designated Heritage Assets in addition to those buildings or features already protected as Listed Buildings.
+These have local significance for their historic, archaeological and architectural interest and their contribution to the spiritual and communal life of the Parish.
+They have been identified by the community and from the Thruxton Conservation Area Land Appraisal which highlights buildings of local interest that make a positive contribution to the character and appearance of the Conservation Area.
+Further information on the heritage value of these assets are set out in Appendix 1.

-Policy H3: Parish Heritage Assets
+Policy H3: Non-Designated Heritage Assets